If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in

-Cuban coffee is unique because it’s service in a “thimble” sized cup with sugar, and no milk.
+Cuban coffee is unique because it's served in a “thimble” sized cup with sugar and no milk.
 These one-sip-sized coffee hits are delicious and helpful in getting you caffeinated!

 If you pass any window labeled a “ventanita,” stop there for a coffee and gain a sense of the community that not only the drink – but the stand and people who work there – provide.

 Buy Cuban Pastries at Arahi’s Bakery

 We wanted some guava and cheese pastries to take home for our next day, in Florida.
 Dan and I also wanted to support more local small businesses when we visited Little Havana.

-Thus, we stopped at Arahi’s bakery on our way back north and purhcased two delicious pastries: a sweet guava empanada and a custardy slice of cake.
+Thus, we stopped at Arahi’s bakery on our way back north and purchased two delicious pastries: a sweet guava empanada and a custardy slice of cake.
 (We’re still not sure what the cake was because there was a language barrier, but it was yummy!)

-The bill was less than $5, and we gained a lot of delicious calories and greater sense of the friendly community in Little Havana.
+The bill was less than $5, and we gained a lot of delicious calories and a greater sense of the friendly community in Little Havana.